metal-stack/metalctl/docs/metalctl_machine_issues.md

 ❓ Machine is in unknown condition.
 The metal-api does not receive phoned home events anymore or has never booted successfully.
 ⭕ Machine is in a provisioning crash loop.
 Flag can be reset through an API-triggered reboot or when the machine reaches the phoned home state.
 🚑 Machine reclaim has failed.
 The machine was deleted but it is not going back into the available machine pool.
+🛡️  Machine is connected to our VPN, ssh access only possible via this VPN.

 ```